 Black says she’s had many clients who couldn’t find important documents after a loved one’s death.

 In her own case, she thought she was on top of everything, but later found burial insurance policies for her parents that she didn’t know about.
-Thankfully, she was able to turn them in after the fact, but it would have been a lot less headache if she had known about them ahead of time.
+Fortunately, she was able to submit them after the fact, but it would have been much less of a headache if she had known about them in advance.

 “Parents may not want to show kids what they have or don’t have, but it’s more about letting them know that if something happens.
 They might say, ‘I keep all of this in the study in the third drawer of my desk.
 Here’s my financial planner and here’s how you reach them.’
 You don't want grieving family members having to tear the house up looking for this.”